freedomofpress/securedrop-workstation/README.md

 You can install the staging environment in two ways:

 - If you have an up-to-date clone of this repo with a valid configuration in `dom0`, you can use the `make staging` target to provision a staging environment.
 Prior to provisioning, `make staging` will set your `config.json` environment to `staging`.
-As part of the provisioning, your package repository configuration will be updated to use the latest test release of the RPM package, and the latest nightlies of the Debian packages.
+As part of the provisioning, a locally built RPM will be installed in dom0, and your package repository configuration will be updated to use the latest test release of the RPM package, and the latest nightlies of the Debian packages (same as `make dev`).

-- If you want to install a staging environment from scratch in a manner similar to a production install (starting from an RPM, and using `sdw-admin` for the installation), follow the process in the following sections.
+- If you want to download a specific version of the RPM, and follow a verification procedure similar to that used in a production install, follow the process in the following sections.

 #### Download and install securedrop-workstation-dom0-config package